oheil/NormalizeQuantiles.jl/README.md

 The function `normalizeQuantiles` always returns a `DataArray` of equal dimension as the input matrix.

 `NA` values are treated as random missing values and the result value will be `NA` again.
-Because of this expected randomness the function returns varying results on successive calls with the same array containing `NA` values.
+See "Remarks on data with `NA`" below.

 ## Data prerequisites